Developing a Network Device Support Package (NDSP)

 • Reduces the impact of driver memory leaks.

 Certain devices (such as the PDQ2) may still perform real-time operations by having certain controls physically connected to the core device (for example, the trigger and frame selection signals on the PDQ2).
-For handling such cases, parts of the NDSPs may be kernels executed on the core device.
+For handling such cases, parts of the support infrastructure may be kernels executed on the core device.

-1. The driver, which contains the Python API functions to be called over the network, and performs the I/O to the device.
-The top-level module of the driver is called artiq.devices.XXX.driver.
+1. The driver, which contains the Python API functions to be called over the network and performs the I/O to the device.
+The top-level module of the driver should be called artiq.devices.XXX.driver.

 2. The controller, which instantiates, initializes and terminates the driver, and sets up the RPC server.
-The controller is a front-end command-line tool to the user and is called artiq.frontend.aqctl_XXX.
+The controller is a front-end command-line tool to the user and should be called artiq.frontend.aqctl_XXX.
 A setup.py entry must also be created to install it.

 3. An optional client, which connects to the controller and exposes the functions of the driver as a command-line interface.
 Clients are front-end tools (called artiq.frontend.aqcli_XXX) that have setup.py entries.
 In most cases, a custom client is not needed and the generic sipyco_rpctool utility can be used instead.
-Custom clients are only required when large amounts of data must be transferred over the network API, that would be unwieldy to pass as sipyco_rpctool command-line parameters.
+Custom clients are only required when large amounts of data, which would be unwieldy to pass as sipyco_rpctool command-line parameters, must be transferred over the network API.

 4. An optional mediator, which is code executed on the client that supplements the network API.
 A mediator may contain kernels that control real-time signals such as TTL lines connected to the device.
 Simple devices use the network API directly and do not have a mediator.
 Mediator modules are called artiq.devices.XXX.mediator and their public classes are exported at the artiq.devices.XXX level (via __init__.py) for direct import and use by the experiments.